Greater Egg Harbor Regional High School District: History

-In a referendum held on September 25, 2007, by a 3,176 - 1,719 margin, voters approved a plan to construct a third high school in the district, to be located in Egg Harbor City and constricted at a cost of $81.7 million.
+Voters passed a September 2007 referendum by a 3,176–1,719 margin, approving a plan to construct a third high school in the district, to be located in Egg Harbor City and constricted at a cost of $81.7 million.
 The new Cedar Creek High School was planned to alleviate overcrowding in the two existing schools and serve students from Egg Harbor City and Mullica Township.
 Construction began in Fall 2008 and opened to students in September 2010.

-In 2009-2010, the district had 3,296 students, its peak enrollment.
+In 2009–10, the district had 3,296 students, its peak enrollment.
 Enrollment decreased afterward due to a decline in casino jobs.
 Between 2009-2010 and 2014 its enrollment declined by almost 6%.